Visual disability

 • other difficulties?

 This information is invaluable for the comfort of your visit.
-It will help the Musem reception and mediation staff to better welcome your group.
-On the day of your visit, please present your reservation confirmation at the group reception desk.
+It will help the Musem’s reception and mediation staff to better welcome your group.
+On the day of your visit, please present your booking confirmation at the group reception desk.